 The primary difference between the social and natural/medical sciences concerns the use of theory.
 Hence, this programme focuses on building your skills by learning about and using social science theories.
 We jointly address and work through 'what theory is’ as well as what it 'does', reviewing widely-used anthropological and sociological concepts and theories, such as intersectionality, social navigation, and more.

 By the end of the programme, participants will be able to:

-The course will run for eight weeks from 25 October to 17 December 2021, and will meet live once per week.
-After the course is finished, participants will have until 1 February 2022 to complete the final assignment.
-The exact dates and times of the live sessions will be determined in the coming weeks.
+The course will run for seven weeks from June 26 - Friday 11 August 2023, and will meet live once per week.
+After the course is finished, participants will have one month to complete the final assignment.

 In addition to the weekly live sessions hosted via Zoom, this interactive online programme is comprised of pre-recorded mini-lectures; ‘e-tivities’ (small online tasks); reading and reacting to discussions on the course discussion board; completing mandatory readings; and engaging in peer review and receiving tutor feedback.
 Most of the communication will be asynchronous, and participants will only need to be online at fixed times for the live weekly Zoom sessions.